VicReyes1/apiWTW/README.md

  **Expected Body**

-As a JSON body, it is needed to send an object with three properties inside: an array of countries, an array of cities and a string that can be "complete"/"non-complete"
+The payload should be a JSON object with these properties: an array of countries; an array of cities; and a string that can be "complete"/"non-complete."

   ```json
   {